lawrennd/old_talks/_mlai/week8.md

 \section{Examples}

 For our first example we'll consider some motion capture data of a man breaking into a run.
 [Motion capture data](http://en.wikipedia.org/wiki/Motion_capture) involves capturing a 3-d point cloud to represent a character, often by an underlying skeleton.
 For this data set, from Ohio State University, we have 54 frame of motion capture, each frame containing 102 values, which are the 3-d locations of 34 different points from the subjects skeleton.

-\code{import pods
+\setupcode{import pods}
-data = pods.datasets.osu_run1()
+\code{data = pods.datasets.osu_run1()
 Y = data['Y']}

 Once the data is loaded in we can examine the first two principal components as